rafael-torres-nantes/Utils-ToolBox/aws/LexAWS-ConnectionSlack.md

 ## Slack App: App Home
 No painel do seu app no Slack, vá para `App Home` e, no campo `Show Tabs` habilite o __Messages Tab__ (_Direct messages your app sends will show in this tab_).

+## Slack App: Manage Distribution
+No painel do seu app no Slack, vá para `Manage Distribution` e clique no botão __Add To Slack__ e PRONTOO!!!!